Epiphanius of Kyiv: Ministry

 Since the academic year 2007, he has been a teacher at the Kyiv Orthodox Theological Academy, and was appointed head of the philology department.

-On 21 December 2007, with the blessing of Patriarch Filaret, Archbishop Dimitriy of Pereiaslav-Khmelnytskyi Epiphanius received a tonsure as a monk in the Michael's Golden-Domed Monastery.
+On 21 December 2007, with the blessing of Patriarch Filaret, Archbishop Demetrius (Rudyuk) of Pereiaslav-Khmelnytskyi gave him a tonsure as a monk in the Michael's Golden-Domed Monastery.
 He took the monastic name Epiphanius in honor of Epiphanius of Cyprus.
-On 20 January 2008 he was ordained hieromonk by Filaret.
+On 20 January 2008, he was ordained hieromonk by Filaret.
 Later that month (25 January), he was appointed secretary of the Patriarch of Kyiv and All Rus'-Ukraine, Filaret.

-In March 2008 he was ordained an archimandrite in St. Volodymyr's Cathedral.
+In March 2008, he was ordained an archimandrite in St. Volodymyr's Cathedral.
 Later that month (20 March), he was appointed governor of Vydubychi Monastery in Kyiv.
 On 30 May 2008, he was appointed manager of the affairs of the Kyivan Patriarchate.
-On 7 October 2008 he was awarded the title of Associate Professor of the Kyiv Orthodox Theological Academy.
+On 7 October 2008, he was awarded the title of Associate Professor of the Kyiv Orthodox Theological Academy.

 On 21 October 2009, at the Holy Synod of the UOC-KP he was elected Bishop of Vyshhorod, vicar of the Kyiv diocese.
 On 15 November 2009, he was ordained a bishop.

 By the decision of the Holy Synod of the UOC-KP from 27 July 2010, he was appointed rector of the Kyiv Orthodox Theological Academy and the governor of the Pereiaslav-Khmelnytsky diocese.
-On 17 November 2011 he was awarded the title of professor of the Kyiv Orthodox Theological Academy.
+On 17 November 2011, he was awarded the title of professor of the Kyiv Orthodox Theological Academy.

 On 23 January 2012, he was promoted to the rank of Archbishop.
 By the decision of the Bishops' Council of the UOC-KP on 28 June 2013, he was raised to the rank of Metropolitan of Pereiaslav-Khmelnytskyi and Bila Tserkva and was appointed patriarchal governor with the rights of the diocesan bishop.
 On 13 December 2017 he was named Metropolitan of Pereiaslav and Bila Tserkva.

 In April 2019, he spoke in support of the law on the Ukrainian language.

 On August 21, 2020, on St. Michael's Square in Kyiv, Metropolitan Epiphanius consecrated the renovated Wall of Remembrance of Heroes.
-He also consecrated the church on August 20 in honor of St. Nectarios of Aegina in the village of Khutir Yasny in Kyiv region.
-On August 29, on the Day of Remembrance of Defenders of Ukraine, he honored the fallen Ukrainian servicemen.
+He also consecrated the church on August 20 in honor of Saint Nectarios of Aegina in the village of Khutir Yasny in Kyiv Oblast.
+On August 29, on the Day of Remembrance of the Defenders of Ukraine, he honored the fallen Ukrainian servicemen.